Toromino/kibou/README.md

 The project's objective is to provide a highly customizable multi-protocol social networking server.
 Currently supported is the commonly used [ActivtyPub](https://activitypub.rocks) protocol.

+Furthermore, Kibou implements [Mastodon's REST API](https://docs.joinmastodon.org/api).
+This means that all applications for [Mastodon](https://joinmastodon.org) should also work with Kibou.

 **Notice**: Kibou is *not* considered stable yet.
 This project's development is still work-in-progress.
 Using the development branch is not recommended for production usage.